stephaneVercouillieBMID/slate/source/confirm.html.md

   <li>Supported formatting tags are: <u>underlined text</u>, <i>emphasized text</i>, <b>bold text</b> and <br>new line</br>.
 Tags that are not listed will be ignored.
 </ul>

+## 5.5 Supported character set

+The character set we support for free text fields is ISO 8859-15.
+You can buy the specification on [ISO website](https://www.iso.org/standard/29505.html) or find a free version on [Wikipedia](https://en.wikipedia.org/wiki/ISO/IEC_8859-15#Codepage_layout).
+You might be interested in knowing that, although most usual characters are supported, some softwares-generated characters like curly apostrophes and long dashes are not part of ISO 8859-15.
+If you provide a non-supported character in a free text field the flow will be stopped and you will receive an error message back.